Croatia celebrates Cravat Day on October 18

 The traditional Croat military kit aroused Parisian curiosity about the unusual, picturesque scarves distinctively knotted at the Croats’ necks.
 The cloths that were used ranged from the coarse cloths of enlisted soldiers to the fine linens and silks of the officers.
-Pretty soon it was the finest piece of fashion worn in the King’s Court, and only the nobles knew why it was worn.
+Pretty soon it was the finest piece of fashion worn in the King’s Court, and only the nobles – and the Croatians themselves – knew why it was worn.

 As the fashion became a craving across Europe, only the wise knew of it’s origins.
-The word cravat derived from the French cravate, a corrupt French pronunciation of Croate.
+The word cravat derived from the French cravate, a French mis-pronunciation of the word Croate.

-Here is why they wore a cravat around their necks:
+Here is why the Croatians wore a cravat around their necks:

 It is said that when the Croatian armies were battling on the fields of the valleys below, the wives would look down from the hills above.
 In order to distinguish their loved ones from the others, their wives would create ornately decorated red ties of cloth for the men to wear around their necks.
 This way, the wives could watch and follow their progress in battle.

-The French army reintroduced the flowing cravat in the 1770s, and the manner of a man’s knotting became indicative of his taste and style, to the extent that after the Battle of Waterloo (1815) the cravat itself was referred to as a “tie”.
+The French army reintroduced the flowing cravat in the 1770s, and the manner of a man’s knotting became indicative of his taste and style, the way a man tied his cravat) to the extent that after the Battle of Waterloo (1815) the cravat itself was referred to as a “tie”.